The Accidental Canadian

 Tofino, on the west coast of Vancouver Island, is my benchmark for what a surf town should be: small, real, backed by old-growth rainforest, with waves that actually work.
 The Canadian Rockies corridor — Banff, Jasper, Yoho, Kootenay — is the most dramatic mountain scenery in North America.
 Cape Breton's Cabot Trail is one of the great coastal drives on the continent.
 Gros Morne in Newfoundland looks like another planet.

 This site exists because Canada deserves better than the guide that tells you to go to Niagara Falls.
 It's a real country with real depth.
-I've been trying to show that to Americans for 15 years.
+I've been trying to show that to Americans since 1987.
 Might as well write it down.

 Banff.
 Jasper.
 The Icefields Parkway.
 One of the great drives on the continent — 230 kilometres of glacier views, turquoise lakes, and mountains that make the American Rockies look modest.
 Formed the opinion that Jasper is better.
 Still hold that opinion.